-(b) An "Application for Board Approval of Curriculum" shall be deemed received and complete pursuant to Business and Professions Code Section 4927.5, subdivision (b), when the board has received a complete application, including the form and all information and documentation, as defined in subdivision (a) of this regulation.
+(b) Application for Board Approval of Curriculum shall be deemed received and complete pursuant to Business and Professions Code Section 4927.5(b) when the board has received a complete application, including the form and all information and documentation, as defined in subdivision (a) of this regulation.

-- (c) An educational and training program whose "Application for Board Approval of Curriculum" is incomplete shall be notified, in writing, that the application is incomplete, and of the reasons the application is incomplete and instructions for how to address the incomplete application.
-An educational and training program's incomplete application shall be deemed abandoned if the educational and training program does not submit a complete application to the board within 30 days of the mailing of the written notification that the application is incomplete. - (d) An "Application for Board Approval of Curriculum" submitted subsequent to the abandonment of a prior application shall be treated as a new application. - (e) Any changes to coursework as listed in Section 1399.434 after Board approval constitutes a new curriculum and requires Board approval pursuant to Business and Professions Code Section 4927.5.
+(c) An educational and training program whose application for board approval of curriculum is incomplete shall be notified in writing that the application is incomplete and the reasons the application is incomplete including instructions for how to address the incomplete application.
+An educational and training program's incomplete application shall be deemed abandoned if the educational and training program does not submit all required documents a complete application to the board within 30 days of the mailing of the written notification that the application is incomplete.

+(d) An application submitted subsequent to the abandonment of a former application shall be treated as a new application.

+(e) Any changes to curriculum coursework as listed in California Code of Regulations Title 16, Chapter 13.7, Article 3.5, Section 1399.434 after Board approval constitutes a new curriculum and requires Board approval pursuant to Business and Professions Code Section 4927.5.
 The approval shall be attained prior to implementing the new curriculum.

-NOTE: Authority cited: Sections 4927.5 and 4933, Business and Professions Code.
-Reference: Sections 4927.5, 4937 and 4938, Business and Professions Code.
+NOTE: Authority Cited: Sections 4927.5, 4933, Business and Professions Code.
+Reference: Sections 4927, 4937, 4938, Business and Professions Code